snazrul1/PyRevolution/README.md

-# Fun_Puzzles
+# PyRevolution

-Step by step solutions to logic puzzles using Python!
+PyRevolution is a repo of iPython notebooks to teach you how to use various python libraries and fun puzzles to solve.. in Python!

+Author: Syed (Sadat) Nazrul